 Our Mission:

-Through local chapters and UK wide meetings, we convene a space to bring together the breadth of leadership within our sector, where challenge and possibility can lead to shared priorities and collectives responses.
+Through regional What Next?
+Chapters and regular UK wide meetings, we convene a space to bring together the breadth of leadership within the arts and culture sector, where challenge and possibility can lead to shared priorities and collective responses.

 We advocate and create conditions for ‘systems leadership’: an understanding of leadership that values the potential of a wide range of actors working together to achieve more than we can do alone or in silos.